avs20/DAND-A-B-Testing/MyReport_ABTesting.md

  I have not used Boneferroni Correction.
 The reason for this is that the Boneferroni correction will make the tests more conservative and there is also a high correlation between the metrics.
-We are only testing two metrics and applying the correction may not make any significant discovery.
+We are only testing two metrics and applying the correction may not serve its purpose..

 ### Recommendation

 The hypothesis of the experiment was

-*The hypothesis was that this might set clearer expectations for students upfront, thus reducing the number of frustrated students who left the free trial because they didn't have enough time—without significantly reducing the number of students to continue past the free trial and eventually complete the course.
+*The hypothesis was that this might set clearer expectations for students upfront, thus reducing the number of frustrated students who left the free trial because they didn't have enough time—**without significantly reducing the number of students to continue past the free trial and eventually complete the course**.
 If this hypothesis held true, Udacity could improve the overall student experience and improve coaches' capacity to support students who are likely to complete the course.*

 The main points were